Stay aware of electrical dangers in your home

 - Always assume that contact with a power line can be deadly.

-- Do not approach a downed power line to see if it is live – it may give no signs that can be easily observed, but it is just as deadly.
+- When it comes to home safety and security do not approach a downed power line to see if it is live – it may give no signs that can be easily observed, but it is just as deadly.
 Contact the authorities immediately about downed lines.

 In conclusion, electrical safety is an important aspect of any home, from lighting to your appliances.
-By knowing the best electrical practices, you can lower and prevent the risk of accidents.
+By knowing the best electrical practices recommended by our team of Redlands electricians, you can lower and prevent the risk of accidents.
 The guide above will avoid overworking your home’s electrical system and keep things running smoothly.